On the Sum Rate of a 2 x 2 Interference Network: Conclusions

 \section{Conclusions}

 Using an achievable rate region similar to the Han-Kobayashi region, we obtain an achievable sum rate for a 2 $\times$ 2 GIN.
 We determine that at most 4 (out of 6) messages are sufficient for maximizing the sum rate within this rate region for all channel conditions.
 Also, in no case is more than one private message transmitted from any transmitter.
 It is also observed that 2 messages are sufficient in several cases -- mixed interference, and sub-regions of low and very strong interference regions.
-We also show that sum capacity is achieved using only 2 messages for a subset of the mixed interference conditions.
-In this case, MAC transmission to one of the receivers achieves sum capacity.

 \appendices